VUIIS/spm_readwrite_nii/README.md

     # Then we can reshape it back later to be ready to write to file
     Yout = reshape(Yr',origsize);

-    # And write.
-Re-use the previous V structure to get correct Nifti
-    # header info, but remove the pinfo field to let SPM auto-scale
-    # the values, and change the filename
-    outfname = 'processed_image.nii';
-    Vout = rmfield(V,'pinfo');
-    Vout.fname = outfname;

     # To write, we set a filename, then we have to write a single volume
     # at a time.
     outfname = 'processed_image.nii';